 The Microsoft EdgeHTML Renderer (RIP) had issues with displaying a number of Emoji back in September 2017.
 What I particularly like about this bug is that it was marked as fixed, and then discovered to be not really fixed - it says something about the complexity of the system or of the implementation that it’s hard to tell whether a bug was actually fixed or not.

 Chrome on OSX (and probably on other platforms) doesn’t correctly render emoji with ZWJ (‘invisible glue’), unless you set the font to a specific emoji font:

-- It’s been an absolutely nuisance editing this article with the text editor I’m using, because it treats each character from those 5-character magic glue sequences as separate characters – even though they’re invisible – which means I have to press → five times just to skip past our pilot buddy our pilot buddy 👨🏽✈️ from before.
+It’s been an absolutely nuisance editing this article with the text editor I’m using, because it treats each character from those 5-character magic glue sequences as separate characters – even though they’re invisible – which means I have to press → five times just to skip past our pilot buddy our pilot buddy 👨🏽✈️ from before.

 Ok wait, so… why a rewrite?

 I decided at some point that it’s probably time to incorporate all the new shiny emoji stuff into Emoji Haikus, and after interviewing a candidate who was using Serverless to deploy code to AWS Lambda recently, thought that it could be a good thing to learn about.
 The initial version was running on AWS Lambda too, but it used a patchwork of hand-rolled stuff and wasn’t really maintainable.

 Did this warrant a from-the-ground-up rewrite? … Probably not, but that’s what I did 🤷

 - Skin color, to any emoji that supports it